fieldtrip/website/development/project/testing_ft_vs_mne.md

     %% make same source space
     %%%%%

-    % look for the points that are different (e.g. missing from the MNE suite fwd)
+    % look for the points that are different (e.g., missing from the MNE suite fwd)

     vertno = fwd.src.vertno; % this contains the indices of the used source points v_st = int2str(vertno');